IsaakBerg/grasshopper-primer/en/1-foundations/1-1/2_the-grasshopper-ui.md

 It is worth noting that many application settings can be controlled through the Preferences dialog box found under the File menu.
-The Author section allows you to set personal metadata which will be stored with each Grasshopper document while the Display section gives you fine grain control over the look and feel of the interface.
+The Author section allows you to set personal meta-data which will be stored with each Grasshopper document while the Display section gives you fine grain control over the look and feel of the interface.
 The Files section lets you specify things like how often and where to store automatically saved file (in case the application is inadvertently closed or crashes).
-Finally, the Solver section lets you manage core and third-party plugins which can extend functionality.
+Finally, the Solver section lets you manage core and third-party plug-ins which can extend functionality.

 > Note: Be careful when using shortcuts since they are handled by the active window which could either be Rhino, the Grasshopper canvas or any other window inside Rhino.
-It is quite easy to use a shortcut command, only to realize that you had the wrong active window selected and accidentally invoked the wrong command.
+It is easy to accidentally invoke the wrong command by using a shortcut command for a window that was not the active one at that moment.

 ![IMAGE](images/1-1-2/1-1-2_002-settings.png)
 >The Preferences dialog allows you to set many of Grasshopper’s application settings.

 ####1.1.2.3.
-FILE BROWSER CONTROL
+FILE FORMATS, FILE INSERT METHODS AND THE FILE BROWSER CONTROL
-The File Browser allows you to quickly switch between different loaded files by selecting them through this drop-down list.
-Accessing your open files through the File Browser drop-down list enables you to quickly copy and paste items from open definitions.
-Just click on the active file name in the browser control window and a cascading list of all open files will be displayed (along with a small thumbnail picture of each open definition) for easy access.
-You can also hit Alt+Tab to quickly switch between any open Grasshopper documents.

-Of course, you can go through the standard Open File dialog to load any Grasshopper document, although you can also drag and drop any Grasshopper file onto the canvas to load a particular definition.

-> Grasshopper is a plug-in that works “on-top” of Rhino and as such has its own file types.
-The default file type is a binary data file, saved with an extension of .gh.
+> Grasshopper is a plug-in that works “on top” of Rhino and as such has its own file types.
+The default file type is a binary data file, saved with an extensionof .gh.
 The other file type is known as a Grasshopper XML file, which uses the extension .ghx.
 The XML (Extensible Markup Language) file type uses tags to define objects and object attributes (much like an .HTML document) but uses custom tags to define objects and the data within each object.
-Because XML files are formatted as textdocuments, you could open up any Grasshopper XML file in a text editor like NotePad to see the coding that is going on behind the scenes.
+Because XML files are formatted as text documents, you could open up any Grasshopper XML file in a text editor like Notepad to see the coding that is going on behind the scenes.

+The standard New Document and Open Document commands available in the menu bar are used to start a blank definition or load an existing grasshopper document respectively.
+Either option creates a separate instance of a file in memory.
+Once you have at least a grasshopper document open, there is a File Browser available which displays a thumbnail-based drop-down list upon clicking the name of the active file located in the right-most end of the menu bar.
+This allows quick switching between loaded files which is useful when using copy and paste to move items between open definitions.
+You can also hit Alt+Tab to quickly switch between any open Grasshopper documents.

+Grasshopper can respond in several different ways to dragging one or more Grasshopper documents(.gh or .ghx) onto its canvas.
+The active drop mode can easily be checked or switched instantly during a drag-and-drop operation.
+Merely hover on the top-left canvas corner while dragging the appropriate file or files to peel back the canvas and check or switch modes by mouse hover.
+There is no need to click the mouse on an icon to switch modes, just "fly-by", so that the drag, the drop and any mode-switches can all be done with one-hand.
+The drop-mode selector includes initialized labels with each icon which also provide dynamic (mid-drag) mode switching via the corresponding keyboard tap.

+Here are the five modes to choose from for the action you want Grasshopper to take in response to dragging-and-dropping appropriate files onto the canvas:

+**(O)pen File:** As the name suggests, this file option will simply open any definition that you drag-and-drop onto the canvas, as a separate document.

+**(I)nsert File:** You can use this option to insert the contents of an existing file into the current document as loose components.

+**(G)roup File:** This method will insert a file into an existing document, but will also group all of the objects together.

+**(C)luster File:** Similar to the group function, this method will insert a file into an existing document, but will create a cluster object for the entire group of objects.

+**(E)xamine File:** Allows you to open a file in a locked state, meaning you can look around a particular file but you can’t make any changes to the definition.

 Grasshopper also has an Autosave feature which will be triggered periodically based on specific user actions.
 A list of Autosave preferences can be found